-Rachel Ziemba leads our Emerging Markets coverage and also manages delivery of our custom research.
+Rachel Ziemba leads our Emerging Markets coverage and writes extensively across all three EM/Frontier regions, as well as about commodities.
 She has a particular interest in the macroeconomics of oil-exporting nations, including the management of oil wealth and energy-sector supply risks.
 She also does extensive work on global macroeconomic issues, particularly foreign-exchange reserve accumulation, sovereign-wealth management and economic imbalances.
-Prior to joining RGE, Rachel worked for the Canadian International Development Agency in Cairo, Egypt, and the International Development Research Centre in Ottawa, Canada.
+Prior to joining 4CAST-RGE, Rachel worked for the Canadian International Development Agency in Cairo, Egypt, and the International Development Research Centre in Ottawa, Canada.
 Rachel has served as an expert commentator for Bloomberg, CNBC, the Financial Times, the Wall Street Journal and other media outlets, and her research has been cited by the Economist and in papers from the IMF, World Bank, European Central Bank and U.S. Federal Reserve.
-She holds a bachelor’s degree from the University of Chicago with honors, and a Master of Philosophy degree in international relations with a specialization in international political economy from St. Antony’s College, Oxford University.
-She is the co-author of “Scenarios for Risk Management and Global Investment Strategies” (with William T. Ziemba), published by Wiley in January 2008.
-Follow Rachel on Twitter @reziemba.
+She has served as an expert member of task forces to brief the U.S. government on issues ranging from economic sanctions, Chinese security issues, Egypt and sovereign wealth funds.